TLop503/osusec-writeups/inspect_yourself.md

 Disallow: /other
 ````

-I tried the flag first, but the link redirected to a rickroll. /flag had a lot of important information, but /other ended up containing the flag.
+/flag had a lot of important information, but /other ended up containing the flag.
 I already had devtools open, but the flag was stored in plaintext with white font on a white background for extra security.
 Overall this was a fun challenge, definitely a lot easier than last week's binary exploitation.
 It'll be interesting to see how the season progresses.

 This writeup feels uncomfortably simmilar to canvas discussion posts I have to make each week, lol.